Paouky/paouky-docs/docs/getting-started/wallet.md

 ## unpack

-Upon receiving an invoice request, the payer can use the `unpack` command to decode (also decrypt if possible) the Slatepack and confirm the amount of coins being requested as payment.
+After receiving an invoice request, the payer can use the `unpack` command to decode (also decrypt if possible) the Slatepack and confirm the amount of coins being requested as payment.

 ```text
 grin-wallet pay